 In the midst of war, and anthrax and threats, we have some good news for you.
-And that's the subject of this evening's Talking Points memo.

 Some of the families awaiting money from relief agencies have finally gotten it.
 The Factor has interviewed a number of people who have lost loved ones in the terror attack.
 And some of them said they have received no help from the 140 agencies that raise hundreds of millions of dollars supposedly to aid them.